dejeneboru/l4s-validation-artifacts/README.md

 	   reboot
 ## Install OpenSSH Server on all nodes
 	   sudo apt install openssh-server
 ## All sudo access on the Clients and Servers from the AQM node
 	   1. ssh to the clients and servers
 	   2. Run 'sudo visudo' and add 'YOUR_USERNAME ALL=(ALL) NOPASSWD: ALL' and save the changes.
 ## Clone this repository to the AQM node
 	   1.  git clone https://github.com/dejeneboru/l4s-validation-artifacts.git > L4SValid
 	   2.  cd L4SValid
-	   3. Copy 'trace_cwnd.sh' script to Server A and Server B

-	       scp trace_cwnd.sh ${IP_SERVER_A}:/home/${YOUR_USERNAME}/
+	   3. Copy 'trace_cwnd.sh' script to Server A and Server B scp trace_cwnd.sh ${IP_SERVER_A}:/home/${YOUR_USERNAME}/
 	       scp trace_cwnd.sh ${IP_SERVER_B}:/home/${YOUR_USERNAME}/
 	   4. Don't forget to replace the 'SERVER_IP' field with server A's and server B's IP
 	   5. Modifiy the script 'run_experiment.sh' by replacing the IPs of the clients, servers, and the AQM node with the IPs for your setup
 	   6. Make all scripts (\*.sh) executable e.g., chmod +x run_experiment.sh
-	   7. Set IP forwarding on AQM node

-	       sudo sysctl -qw net.ipv4.ip_forward=1
+	   7. Set IP forwarding on AQM node sudo sysctl -qw net.ipv4.ip_forward=1

-## Run the experiments by starting the run script from the AQM node
+## Run the experiments by starting the run script from the AQM node.

    ./run_experiment.sh

+   This experiment will generate the data to reproduce figures 4, 5, 9, and 10 in the paper.

+## Reproducing the result with single queue AQM (Figure 3)
+   1. Clone DualPI2 qdisc which supports both single queue and dual queue AQM and install on the AQM node.
+You might need to also setup the correct iproute package!
+   2. Start the experiment
+      ./run_single_queue.sh